What is an Executive Master’s Degree?

 Executive master’s are a growing group of graduate business degrees that offer a way to solidify your working knowledge into a tangible qualification.

-They differ from traditional business master’s degrees in that they’re designed to accommodate the working professional and offer more flexible and convenient enrollment options.
-And while their delivery methods often mimic those of an executive MBA (EMBA), executive master’s are specialist programs that offer focused education in a specific subject area versus the EMBA which is a generalist program that covers a wide range of business topics.
+Executive master’s degrees differ from a traditional MBA in that they’re designed to accommodate the working professional and offer more flexible and convenient enrollment options.
+And while their delivery methods often mimic those of an executive MBA (EMBA), executive masters are specialist programs that offer focused education in a specific subject area versus the EMBA which is a generalist program that covers a wide range of business topics.

 Your executive master’s curricula will focus on a particular area of interest and cover strategic topics for approaching problems within that sphere.
 Many top b-schools offer programs in leadership, human resources, sustainability, and information technology, among others.
 With the working professional in mind, programs often follow a part-time format and incorporate convenient course delivery alternatives.
 You may attend several full days of lecture followed by self-paced, online work and/or attend classes on evenings and weekends.
 The duration of your degree will depend on your program requirements, but most take two or more years to complete.

-Most candidates who pursue professional business degrees consider a program’s location among the most important factors that influence their b-school decision.
+When exploring the benefits of a professional business school degree, most candidates consider a program’s location among the most important factors that influence their decision.
 Executive master’s degrees are most prevalent in the United States, and certainly more developed there than in other world regions.
 Canada also has established programs, however, and Europe’s most prestigious intuitions have started offering executive master’s, including INSEAD and London Business School.
 Use the Program Finder feature to find and connect with programs that meet your specific criteria.

 How would I benefit from an executive master’s degree?